domRiddle/ASF/Localization.md

 Every language that was included for translation can have one of three states:

-- **Needs Translation**, some strings are still left in English, initial translations needed
+**Needs Translation** - some strings are still left in English, initial translations needed.

-- **Translated, but Needs to be Validated**, all required strings are translated, but there is still room for improvement through voting and suggesting better ones
+**Translated, but Needs to be Validated** - all required strings are translated, but there is still room for improvement through voting and suggesting better ones.
+This will be the most common state, as it simply means that "translation is completed and being improved by community now".

-- **Approved**, Chosen proofreader verified the translation to be correct, but further improvements are still possible
+**Approved** - chosen proofreader verified the translation to be correct, and picked final version of the strings, while still accepting future improvements.
+Quite rare, usually involves some trusted member to review community effort made in two points above, or solve conflicts.

 ASF will include given language **as soon as possible**, which means that it doesn't need to be approved, or even 100% translated.
 The actual string that will be used is always the most popular one in terms of the votes, unless chosen proofreader decided otherwise (rarily).